 Hands to the Face

-To avoid this penalty, it is important to remember to once again “re-fit” your hands throughout the course of the block.
+To avoid this penalty, it is important to remember to once again “re-fit” your hands throughout the block.
 This tends to get called as the hands travel up the breastplate when the blocker tries to lift.
 Re-fitting your hands inside and on the breastplate will take your hands away from the head and prevent holding and allow for better leverage on the defender.

 A High Low block is one of the most dangerous blocks in football.
 It occurs when two players engage a defender, and one of the blockers is cutting.
 It can cause severe injuries, and player safety needs to avoid this block.